Vakilan Wala: By Air

 Vakilan Wala is well connected by railways to Delhi 424, Rewari 427, Kalka 397, Howrah 1980, Bathinda 127, Haridwar 485, Nanded 1963, Firozpur 184 Suratgarh 60 km etc.

 Track between Ferozepur and Bathinda 106 km is being converted into broad gauge.
 This work is completed in March 2013.

 By Road

 National Highway No-54 is running from Sirsa to Amritsar, which is well linked with all the major areas of Bathinda.
 Many roadways and private buses are frequently available to major cities of north India like Bathinda 431 km, Faridkot 501 km, Talwandi Bhai, Dabwali, Haryana, Punjab.

 It is well connected to Delhi 1472 km by road.

 Climate

 The climate of Vakilan Wala varies to extreme limits.
-Summer temperature reaches 50° Celsius and winter temperature dips just around 0° Celsius.
-The average annual rainfall is only 200 mm.
+Summer temperature reaches 50 °C and winter temperature dips just around 0 °C. The average annual rainfall is only 200 mm.
 Average maximum temperature in summer is 41.2 °C and average minimum temperature in winter is 6 °C.